 JoJo no Kimyou na Bouken: Stardust Crusaders, as well as it's second season, is a full adaptation of the third part of the JoJo no Kimyou na Bouken manga series.
+The first season covers the first 69 chapters of the manga.
 As with the prior season, the opening theme animations were produced by the studio Kamikaze Douga (神風動画).

 I found myself stuck in the puddle of mediocrity that is 2014 summer season.
 Akame ga Kill, Tokyo Ghoul, Aldnoah.Zero and SAO II.
 I was slowly losing my faith in anime and on several occasions I thought that I should try to go outside my room and socialize with other Homo Sapiens.
 It was that bad.